 The marketer should create a checklist after getting a letter of approval to tender the proposal.
 To make things easier, the marketer should be in a position to provide specific information necessary for landing the client in the final proposal.

-Plenty of proposals and services remain the same since they work and clients have gone through a plethora of proposals before settling.
+Plenty of proposals and services remain the same since they work and clients have gone through a plethora of digital marketing proposal PDFs before settling.
 A summarized proposal with a few pages and with a flow chart and if necessary infographics will be a better proposal.

 Including this information demonstrates how the marketer is committed to the proposed project and will likely consider hiring the marketing agency.